fish98/XDownloader/README.md

 ## Why do you write this tool ?

-As we all know, to download donjishi from website Ex sometimes can be difficult.
+As we all know, to download manga from Ex sometimes can be difficult.
 First, the thread you want to download must contain a torrent resource.
-However, sometimes, there are no torrents anywhere.Moreover, the speed of the downloading torrent stream would be restricted by the number of the host providers nearby.
+However, there are no torrent file shared anywhere in most cases.
+Moreover, the speed of the downloading torrent stream would be restricted by the number of the host providers nearby.
 Clearly, the speed is unpromising.
 So, why not just set a spider and pipe the images into the local dir which also reduces the time and space for zipped files.
-It's faster and much more convinient.
-Great apology for the EX websiter.
+It's much faster and much more convinient.
+Great apology to the website maintainer.

 ## Some Warnning

 + The images download requires the pipe operation.
 So you must ensure your WLAN connection is stable and fast.
+IMPORTANT!!! especially when in origin mode

 + The download process requests the cookie setting.
 So please be patient if the download process is not successful.
 Please get me alert so I can refresh the cookies